 The effects of Botox can last anywhere from three to six months, depending on the area treated and how much is required to relax the muscle.
 After about a year of treatments, you can often go longer between treatments because it takes less effort for those muscles to relax.

-Dysport is FDA approved to last four months, but, like Botox, may last as long as six months, depending on the individual.
+Dysport is FDA approved to last four months, but, like Botox, it may last as long as six months, depending on the individual.

 What Makes Botox and Dysport Different